 Marist College does participate in the Yellow Ribbon Program for undergraduate students eligible at 100% for Chapter 33 Post 9/11 Benefits.
-Students must formaly apply to the Yellow Ribbon Program and they may do so by contacting Student Financial Services.
+Active duty members are not eligible for Yellow Ribbon.
+Students must formally apply to the Yellow Ribbon Program and they may do so on the Veteran Benefit Registration form below.
 Please note: the College has a limited number of Yellow Ribbon spaces available in the program.
 Eligible students must apply and the applicants are accepted into the program on a first-come-first-served basis.
 Please refer to the VA website for more information about the Yellow Ribbon Program, www.gibill.va.gov.

 Verification of Enrollment